Albatar13/BEGRAPHESCHENGHIONDA/README.md

 	push -u origin master
 	```

-Another way is to do a bare clone and then mirror to your repository : [https://help.github.com/articles/importing-a-git-repository-using-the-command-line/](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/)
+Another way is to do a bare clone and then mirror it to your repository: [https://help.github.com/articles/importing-a-git-repository-using-the-command-line/](https://help.github.com/articles/importing-a-git-repository-using-the-command-line/)